- Use Case: Identity Verification

 Airbnb is loaded with talented engineers, so their first thought was to ask their developers to investigate building a name matcher exclusively in-house.
-Once they got into scoping out the work though, “We started to see the challenges across languages to be resource intensive and complex,” said McCabe.
+Once they got into scoping out the work though, “We started to see the challenges across languages to be resource intensive and complex,” said Marc McCabe, Airbnb’s Business Development Lead.
 “And there just aren’t many solutions out there.”

 Most commonly, name matching is used in other industries for different use cases.
 Name matching functionality is often a component of a much larger solution that is typically expensive, unwieldy, and complex.

 So building their own name matcher wasn’t an attractive solution, but neither was buying an existing system.

 In the end, the choice came down to cost and flexibility.